iguessthislldo/opendds-devguide-converter/devguide/java_bindings.rst

 The ``-DCPSConfigFile`` command-line argument passes the location of the OpenDDS configuration file.

+.. _java_bindings--java-message-service-jms-support:

 **********************************
 Java Message Service (JMS) Support
 **********************************

+..
+    Sect<10.10>

 OpenDDS provides partial support for JMS version 1.1 <http://docs.oracle.com/javaee/6/tutorial/doc/bncdq.html>.
 Enterprise Java applications can make use of the complete OpenDDS middleware just like standard Java and C++ applications.

-See the ``INSTALL`` file in the ``$DDS_ROOT/java/jms/`` directory for information on getting started with the OpenDDS JMS support, including the prerequisites and dependencies.
+See the ``INSTALL`` file in the :ghfile:`java/jms/` directory for information on getting started with the OpenDDS JMS support, including the prerequisites and dependencies.